Stattek/imgii/README.md

   -b, --background
           Sets a black background behind the image.

           No background by default.

   -C, --charset <CHARSET>
           Characters used to render the image, from transparent to opaque.
 Built-in charsets: block, emoji, default, russian, slight, minimal

           [default: minimal]

+  -o, --char-override <CHAR_OVERRIDE>
+          Character override.
+Ignores the current charset and repeats the desired string for the entirety of the output image

   -h, --help
           Print help (see a summary with '-h')